Homebuyer Tips

 Keep in mind, escrow payments tend to change, as property tax and home insurance rates fluctuate.
 Therefore, you will see changes in your mortgage payment as the escrow account re-sets annually.

-Every year, your lender will complete what is called an escrow analysis to determine how much money you’ll need in your account for the following year.
-In some instances, your lender may determine you’ve overpaid in your escrow account and will issue a refund for the difference.
+Every year, your lender will complete what is called an escrow analysis.
+This analysis determines how much money you’ll need in your account for the following year.
+In some instances, your lender may determine you’ve overpaid in your account and will issue a refund for the difference.
 Alternatively, they might also determine you underpaid and will divide that shortage by 12 months and add it to your mortgage payment.

 As a reminder, most mortgages require escrow accounts; however, if you meet certain requirements you may be able to opt out.
 Ask your lender about your escrow options before you close on your loan.